Hall, Bishop's Tawton: Chichester

-Richard Chichester
+Richard Chichester (b.
+1456)

-Richard Chichester married Thomasine de Hall (d.1502), the heiress of Hall, whom he survived as he was named in his wife's inquisition post mortem.
+Richard Chichester (b.
+1456) married Thomasine de Hall (d.
+1502), the heiress of Hall, whom he survived as he was named in his wife's inquisition post mortem.

-James Chichester
+James Chichester (b.
+1480; d.
+1548)

-James Chichester (d.1548) (eldest son & heir), married Elizabeth Gough, daughter of Richard Gough of Aldercombe, who survived her husband.
+James Chichester (b.
+1480; d.1548) (eldest son & heir), married Elizabeth (Katheryn) Gough, daughter of Richard Gough of Aldercombe, who survived her husband.

-Robert Chichester (d.1563)
+Robert Chichester (b.
+1515; d.1563)

-Robert Chichester (d.1563) (second son), whose elder brother Thomas Chichester pre-deceased their father.
+Robert Chichester (b.
+1515; d.1563) (second son), whose elder brother Thomas Chichester pre-deceased their father.
 He married Ellen Acland, daughter of Sir John Acland of Acland in the adjacent parish of Landkey, which Acland family grew to rival the Chichesters in prominence in North Devon.
 His will dated 13 March 1563 mentions his "capital house or manor at Hall lately by me re-edified".
 This would therefore have been an Elizabethan-style house re-built by him.
 His will also mentions the following lands inherited from his mother: "Aldercombe, Abberly and Ford in (the parish of) Kilkhampton", Cornwall.

-John Chichester (d.1596)
+John Chichester (b. about 1550; d.1596)

-John Chichester (d.1596) (eldest son and heir), married Elizabeth Marwood (d.1615), eldest daughter of John Marwood of Westcott, Devon.
+John Chichester (b. about 1550; d.1596) (eldest son and heir), married Elizabeth Marwood (d.
+1615), eldest daughter of John Marwood of Westcott, Devon.